What You Really Need To Know About Epilepsy

 When you think of a seizure, you probably think of the classic Hollywood version—a person shaking violently, falling to the ground and passing out.
 But you might be surprised to learn seizures aren't always that obvious.

 According to the CDC, millions of people around the world have epilepsy.
 It has no known cure, and is marked by unpredictable seizures.
 Many people live with the condition their entire lives.
 And in some, like Disney Channel star Cameron Boyce, it can be deadly.
 New research is emerging about ways to treat epilepsy and help people live seizure-free.
 In recent years, scientists have learned a lot about this ancient disorder.
-The Remedy talked to experts nationwide to reveal the things you need to understand about epilepsy.
+Eat This, Not That!
+Health talked to experts nationwide to reveal the things you need to understand about epilepsy.
 Here's what they said.

 What Exactly is Epilepsy?